 The problem is that what many people consider mandatory expenses really aren’t.

-You could move to a cheaper apartment or get a roommate, you can reduce food expenses by batch cooking and eating leftovers, and you can lower student loan payments by refinancing.
+You could move to a cheaper apartment or get a roommate, reduce food expenses by batch cooking and eating leftovers, and lower student loan payments by refinancing.

 So what about those expenses like dinners out, bar tabs, tech upgrades, manicures, and gym memberships?